 Below Tipoff, the South Kaibab Trail loosely follows the course of an earlier trail called the Cable Trail (built in 1907 to accommodate access to the old cable car system across the river that existed before construction of the present suspension bridge).
 Vestiges of this earlier trail can be seen as the South Kaibab Trail descends toward the Colorado River.

-$30 a car to enter the park as of September 2015 (when I was last there).
+There is $30 a car to enter the park as of January 2018 (when I was last there.)

 There are also permits required when it comes to camping.
 (See link below.)